 Download: Joint RAN and Healthwatch Report from RAN's Second Forum

-The report was sent in September 2017 to Reading Borough Council and Reading’s two Clinical Commissioning Groups.
+The report was sent in September 2017 to Reading Borough Council and Reading's two Clinical Commissioning Groups (subsequently merged into one: Berkshire West Clinical Commissioning Group).
 It urged them to respond to the proposals and use the report to inform the way they plan, design and fund local services for people with mental health needs.

 Working with service users with Mental Health Needs

 The joint Reading Advice Network/Healthwatch Reading report, produced as a result on the Reading Advice Forum of 30th May 2017 (detailed above), was submitted to the Reading Health & Wellbeing Board on 18th January 2019.

 The Health & Wellbeing Board comprises representatives from Reading Borough Council and Berkshire West Clinical Commissioning Group, who jointly accepted the RAN/Healthwatch Reading report.